ibab/tensorflow-wavenet/README.md

 The network is implemented in the file [`wavenet.py`](./wavenet.py).

-This implementation is currently still under :construction:
+:construction: This implementation is currently still under construction :construction:

 **TODO:**

  - Add step-by-step generation of audio samples (and make them available in TensorBoard)
  - Add conditioning on extra parameters (tagged speech, speaker, etc.)
  - Generate example outputs

+## Requirements

+TensorFlow needs to be installed before running the training script.
+TensorFlow 0.10 and the current `master` version are supported.

+In addition, the `ffmpeg` binary needs to be available on the command line`.
+It is needed by the TensorFlow ffmpeg contrib package that is used to decode the audio files.

 ## Training the network